boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 In the table, all the feature's attributes are shown in rows, and the corresponding values for the two conflicting versions are shown in columns:

-* :guilabel:`Remote`: The feature as it was modified in the remote repository.
+* :guilabel:`Remote` - The feature as it was modified in the remote repository.
-* :guilabel:`Local`: The feature as it was modified in the local layer.
+* :guilabel:`Local` - The feature as it was modified in the local layer.

 There are three additional columns in the table:

-* :guilabel:`Original`: shows the **original** values from which both edits came, that is, the last common version of the feature.
+* :guilabel:`Original` - shows the **original** values from which both edits came, that is, the last common version of the feature.
-* :guilabel:`ATTRIBUTES`: shows the name of the attributes.
+* :guilabel:`ATTRIBUTES` - shows the name of the attributes.
-* :guilabel:`Merged`: show the resolution value for each attribute.
+* :guilabel:`Merged` - show the resolved (final) value for each attribute.

 Conflicting values will be highlighted in a *yellow* background, and the corresponding cell in the :guilabel:`Merged` column will be empty.
-If an attribute has no conflict, its values will be displayed in a *white* background, and will also be shown in the :guilabel:`Merged` column.
+If an attribute has no conflict, its values will be displayed in a *white* background, and also be shown in the :guilabel:`Merged` column.

-Solving an attribute conflict is done by selecting the value to use from any of the three columns (*Remote*,  *Local*, *Origin*).
+Solve an attribute conflict by selecting the value to use from any of the three columns (*Remote*, *Local*, *Origin*).
 Click the version to use, and its value will be put in the *Merged* column.

 .. figure:: img/conflictunsolved.png

-   DESCRIPTIO attribute with an unsolved conflict
+    Attribute `DESCRIPTIO` with an unsolved conflict

-The row will not be shown as conflicted anymore.
+The row will no longer be shown as conflicted anymore.

 .. figure:: img/conflictsolved.png

-   DESCRIPTIO attribute with solved conflict
+    Attribute `DESCRIPTIO` with a solved conflict (*Local*)

-Once the conflict for a given attribute has been solved, you can still click a cell to use its value in the merged feature.
-You can even do it for attributes that have no conflicts.
+Once the conflict for a given attribute has been solved, you can use still choose another value (*Remote*, *Local*, or *Origin*) for the merged feature.
+You can even change attributes that have were not in conflict.

 The geometry of the feature, whether conflicted or not, will be represented in the window canvas.
 You can toggle the rendering of the different versions using the :guilabel:`Local` and :guilabel:`Remote` checkboxes.

 No interaction is currently available on the canvas other than zooming and panning.
-To solve a conflict in a geometry, you must use the table above to select the geometry version to use.
+To solve a conflict in a geometry, you must use the table, above, to select the geometry version to use (*Remote*, *Local*, or *Origin*).

 Once you have solved all conflicts (that is, all the cells in the :guilabel:`Merged` column are filled and there are no yellow cells in the attribute table), the :guilabel:`Solve with merged feature` button will be enabled.
-When you click it, the conflict for the current feature will be solved, and its entry will be inserted in the repository.
+When you click it, the conflict for the current feature will be resolved, and the feature will be inserted in the repository.

 .. figure:: img/all_conflicts_solved.png